Why I don't use generative LLMs, and nor should you

 What (say) StackOverflow answers will you train on, when nobody asks nor answers questions on StackOverflow anymore?

-6. Finally, I am an activist for anti-monopolist software (commonly called free/libre/open software).
 Most LLMs in their current form are not anti-monopolist.
 Therefore, all sensible people who understand why free/libre/open software is important should reject them.

-What constitutes an anti-monopolist LLM?
+What would constitute an anti-monopolist LLM?

 1. Obviously, the model itself has to be anti-monopolist (free/libre/open) software.

-2. Anybody should be able to train the model independently, which means a list of all data sources should be published at the very least, or (ideally) all data sources should also be anti-monopolist data.
+2. Anybody should be able to train the model independently, which means -

 3. Anyone should be able to do the training, which means it should be possible to do on any kind of hardware.
 (Which means they would also have to be vastly more power efficient than now.)